 Step #4 – After about 5 minutes your device will be completely reset.

 This is a sure-fire way of fixing any Android problems you run into.
 As long as you take a backup of your valuable data, then you don’t have to worry about losing it.

 Avoid Data Loss

 Errors such as the “Process System isn’t Responding” error may result in some of your personal data being lost.
 Photos of special family moments, sentimental text messages to friends, and even your memo notes will be lost.
 Nobody wants to experience this, and therefore it’s essential that you take regular backups of your data.

 When the stress of an inconvenient and bothersome error hits your Android device, don’t think of the worst.
 In most cases, you can use the fixes in this article to remove the problem and bring back full functionality of your device.
 One particularly stubborn Android error is “Process System isn’t Responding,” and although stressful, you can fix it.
-Reiterating our previous comments, make sure that you take a backup before attempting to fix your Android issue. dr.fone – Backup & Restore is the best iTunes alternative and will give you full control of backing up your data.
+Reiterating our previous comments, make sure that you take a backup before attempting to fix your Android issue. dr.fone – Phone Backup (Android) is the best iTunes alternative and will give you full control of backing up your data.